keruiduo/SupplMat4Protocols/README.md

       - **label_right**: the label shown on the right side of the screen
       - **chosen_label**: the label chosen by the subject
       - **response_time**: the response time for the trial
-    - `1x2.txt`: contains the data of the 1x2 protocl as follows:
+    - `1x2.txt`: contains the data of the 1x2 protocol as follows:
       - **subject_nr**: the subject ID
       - **trial_nb**: the position of the trial in the sequence of trials
       - **label**: the label shown on screen